Dr Giacomo Damiani

 Yes

-Giacomo is Co-Leader of the Master of Architecture (MArch) course and teaches architectural history and theory, Essential Skills and Dissertation in the BA/BSc (Hons) Architecture and Master of Architecture courses.
-Giacomo’s research focuses on the relevance of historical architecture for contemporary design, with particular interest in applied science, sustainability, circular design strategies and energy conscious design.
-Giacomo held research fellowships in Rome (Italy) and published in peer-reviewed journals such as Early Science and Medicine and Papers of the British School at Rome.
+Giacomo is Co-Director of the Master of Architecture (MArch) course at ARU.
+His research focuses on the relevance of historical architecture for contemporary design, with particular interest in applied science, sustainability, circular design strategies and energy conscious design.
+Giacomo has held research fellowships in Rome (Italy) and published in peer-reviewed journals such as Early Science and Medicine and Papers of the British School at Rome.

 [email protected]